 The most common symptoms are fever and abdominal pain, present in two-thirds of patients.
 Spontaneous bacterial peritonitis may also present with a change in mental status due to exacerbation or precipitation of hepatic encephalopathy, or sudden worsening of kidney function.
 Physical examination typically demonstrates signs of chronic liver disease with ascites.
 Abdominal tenderness is present in less than 50% of patients, and its presence suggests other processes.

 The most important diagnostic test is abdominal paracentesis.
 Ascitic fluid should be sent for cell count with differential, and blood culture bottles should be inoculated at the bedside; Gram stain and reagent strips are insensitive.

 In the proper clinical setting, an ascitic fluid PMN count of greater than 250 cells/mcL (neutrocytic ascites) is presumptive evidence of bacterial peritonitis.
 The percentage of PMNs is greater than 50–70% of the ascitic fluid white blood cells and commonly approximates 100%.
 Patients with neutrocytic ascites are presumed to be infected and should be started—regardless of symptoms—on antibiotics.
 Although 10–30% of patients with neutrocytic ascites have negative ascitic bacterial cultures (“culture-negative neutrocytic ascites”), it is presumed that these patients have bacterial peritonitis and should be treated empirically.
 Occasionally, a positive blood culture identifies the organism when ascitic fluid is sterile.

-Spontaneous bacterial peritonitis must be distinguished from secondary bacterial peritonitis, in which ascitic fluid has become secondarily infected by an intra-abdominal infection.
-Even in the presence of ...
+Spontaneous bacterial peritonitis must be distinguished from secondary bacterial peritonitis, in which ascitic fluid has become secondarily infected by an intra-abdominal infection. ...